From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Please answer all of the following questions for review.

-2. What are some of the problems associated with factory farming?
+1. What are some of the problems associated with animal research?

-8. What are the criticisms of the three conservative arguments regarding animals?
+9. What are the three conservative arguments regarding animals?

-9. What are the criticisms of the three liberal arguments regarding animals?
+10. What are the three liberal arguments regarding animals?

 QUESTIONS FOR ANALYSIS